How Do You Create A Complex Sentence

 • Dependent Clause First: When the dependent clause comes before the independent clause, a comma is typically used to separate the two.
 This signals to the reader where the dependent clause ends and the main part of the sentence begins.
 Example: Because it was raining, we decided to stay home.

 • Independent Clause First: When the independent clause comes before the dependent clause, a comma is generally not needed, especially if the subordinating conjunction clearly indicates the start of the dependent clause.
 Example: We decided to stay home because it was raining.
-However, a comma may be used if the dependent clause is nonrestrictive, meaning it provides extra information that is not essential to the meaning of the sentence.
+Even so, a comma may be used if the dependent clause is nonrestrictive, meaning it provides extra information that is not essential to the meaning of the sentence.
 Example: My brother, who lives in Chicago, is visiting next week.
 (The information "who lives in Chicago" is extra information.)

 Mastering the use of commas in complex sentences is essential for ensuring that your writing is clear, concise, and easy to understand.
 Incorrect punctuation can lead to confusion and misinterpretation of your intended meaning.